History of Sunshine Coast Football: 1974 – New clubs: Nambour Reds, Mapleton & Noosa River

 In 1974 the Sunshine Coast Soccer Association admitted 3 new clubs; Nambour Reds (seniors and juniors), Mapleton Rangers (juniors) and Noosa River (juniors).
-The inclusion of these clubs took the total number of junior and senior teams to 55 (an increase of 12 from 1973) and as the local press noted, this was about the same number as rugby league.
+The inclusion of these clubs took the total number of junior and senior teams to 55 (an increase of 12 from 1973) and as the local press noted, about the same number as rugby league.

 Nambour Reds, based at Yandina Sports Grounds, entered 2 senior teams (A Grade and Reserve Grade) and a junior team.
 Nambour Reds, as their name suggests, were based on Liverpool F.C. and wore an all "flame-red" strip.
 They were led by Ray DeCourcy (President) and Bill Saunders (Captain-Coach).
 By fielding 2 senior teams Nambour Reds helped to revive the Reserve Grade competition after a 2-year break.
 They met with early success with their A-Grade side being unbeaten after 7 rounds and leading the competition until late-July before player losses and injuries pushed them into a 4th-place finish.
 In the minor semi-final they were beaten 6–1 by Caloundra, the defending Premiers and Champions.
 The A Grade won the Clive Fenn Cup beating Woombye 2–1 in the final.
 The Reserve Grade side did even better winning the Premiership-Championship double, beating Caboolture 3–1 in the grand final and winning the Tarax Shield.

 Mapleton Rangers were formed in March 1974 and played in purple shirts, white shorts and white socks.
 Mapleton's home ground was the Mapleton Sports Ground, where the Mapleton sides of the 1920s and 30s had played.
 Mapleton fielded 2 junior teams (Under 10's and Under 14's).
+Mapleton also established a senior team which played friendlies throughout 1974, in preparation for entering the Second Division competition in 1975.

 Noosa River was formed in July 1973 and fielded 4 junior teams in 1974 (Under 8's, Under 10's, Under 12's and Under 14's).
-Noosa River played in brown and gold jerseys and due to a lack of grounds played their home games at Jack Morgan Park, Coolum.
+Noosa River played in brown and gold jerseys (brown and gold being the colours of Tewantin State School) and due to a lack of grounds played their home games at Jack Morgan Park, Coolum.
 Due to their homeground being located at Coolum, they were referred to as Noosa-Coolum in local newspapers.
 The inaugural president was John Hines.